 If a taxpayer files a notice of intent to rehabilitate and has been rehabilitating an abandoned building continuously for the preceding year and the building is more than 60% complete, the taxpayer must be allowed to extend the placed in service date until 90 days after construction is completed, provided the construction continues diligently until the end of the 90 days.
 Code §12-67-170.
-This provision is not to be construed to allow a taxpayer to earn a credit before the applicable phase or portion of the building site is placed in service h.
+This provision is not to be construed to allow a taxpayer to earn a credit before the applicable phase or portion of the building site is placed in service.

+h.
 Repeal of the Act

-The South Carolina Abandoned Buildings Revitalization Act is repealed on December 31, 2021.
+The South Carolina Abandoned Buildings Revitalization Act is expected to be repealed on December 31, 2021, however, taxpayers should consult their tax advisors as this date may be extended.
 Any credit under South Carolina Code §12-67-140(C) will continue to be allowed until the 8-year time period is completed.